What is the Difference Between an HMO, EPO, and PPO?

 What is an EPO?

-An EPO, or Exclusive Provider Organization, is a type of health plan that offers a local network of doctors and hospitals for you to choose from.
+An Exclusive Provider Organization (EPO), is a type of health plan that offers a local network of doctors and hospitals for you to choose from.
 An EPO is usually more pocket-friendly than a PPO plan.
 However, if you choose to get care outside of your plan’s network, it usually will not be covered (except in an emergency).
 If you’re looking for lower monthly premiums and are willing to pay a higher deductible when you need health care, you may want to consider an EPO plan.

 HMO, EPO, and PPO Frequently Asked Questions